 Factor 1: Treatment Intensity

-In the realm of treatment intensity, outpatient programs often provide a moderate level of therapy.
+When it comes to treatment intensity, outpatient programs often provide a moderate level of therapy.
 Sessions are typically scheduled weekly, allowing teens to receive targeted counseling while maintaining daily routines.
 In contrast, inpatient treatment boasts a higher intensity, offering immersive therapy daily within a structured residential environment.
 This concentrated approach allows for constant monitoring and immediate intervention, creating a more intense therapeutic experience vital for teens grappling with severe mental health challenges or substance abuse issues.

 It’s important to remember that treatment intensity is not a one-size-fits-all approach.
 Each teenager’s specific needs and progress will ultimately determine the most appropriate level of intensity for their individual recovery journey.